kissit/Twig-Codeigniter-Largenum/README.md

 ```

 ### Usage
-* In your template, do the use the filter as follows
+* In your template, use the filter as follows
 ```
 {{ example_number | largenum_format }}
 ```